TamPham271299/DEJU/README.md

 # [Differential Exon-Junction Usage (DEJU)]

-This is the repository for the code used to perform simulation and case-study DEU analysis and generate figures for the following paper titled "Incorporating exon-exon junction reads enhances differential splicing detection".
+This is the repository for the code used to perform analysis and generate figures for the following paper titled "Incorporating exon-exon junction reads enhances differential splicing detection".

 ## Introduction

-The paper introduce a DEJU analysis workflow implementing a STAR-Rsubread-edgeR-limma framework to analyze DEJU and detect differential splicing between two groups of conditions.
+The paper introduced a DEJU analysis workflow implementing a STAR-Rsubread-edgeR-limma framework to analyze DEJU and detect differential splicing between two groups of conditions.
 Here is a schematic presentation of our proposed DEJU workflow.

 [Figure of DEJU workflow]

-The paper also benchmarked the DEJU analysis workflow (DEJU-edgeR, DEJU-limma) against the existing DEU analysis workflow (DEU-edgeR, DEU-limma) and other popular methods (DEXSeq, JunctionSeq) based on the simulation RNA-seq datasets.
+The paper also benchmarked the DEJU analysis workflow (DEJU-edgeR, DEJU-limma) against the existing DEU analysis workflow (DEU-edgeR, DEU-limma) and other popular tools (DEXSeq, JunctionSeq) based on simulated RNA-seq datasets.
+We also performed DEU analysis on RNA-sequencing experiments of [NCBI GEO database (GSE227748)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE227748) using our proposed method and other DEU analysis pipelines benchmarked in the study.

 ## Citation